nebari-dev/nebari/docs/source/user_guide/faq.md

 > Given the possible destructive nature of resizing this node group, we **highly recommend** [backing up your cluster](../admin_guide/backup.md) before trying.

-Based on some testing, clusters running on Google Kubernetes Engine (GKE), may have some luck performing ths in place upgrade.
+Based on some testing, clusters running on Google Kubernetes Engine (GKE), may have some luck performing in place upgrade.
 However, this can't be said for the other cloud providers and attempting to do so for AWS and Azure will likely result in a catastrophic destruction of your cluster.

 | Cloud Provider | `general` node upgrade possible? |
 | :------------- | :------------------------------- |